 ENGL 32R-Film Studies: Focus on ...
 (3 units)CSU/UC Study of a particular director/artist, genre, or national cinema; students view and discuss full-length feature films; topic to be specified in class schedule.
+Not open for credit to student with credit in HUMAN 32R or THART 32R.
 (L) (Repeatable: May be taken four times only.)